danpaul/node_express_user_manager/README.md

 `node ./test/index.js`

 ## Todo
-* auto send email on register
+* send confirmation email on register
-* recheck all dbAuth signatures
-* handle errors in login/register for non-api users
-* add brute force check
 * add optional terms checkbox and link for registration
-* add api routes for all existint routes
+* add api routes for all existing routes